-Price increases of essential items are eroding the purchasing power of Syrian households across the country.
-The relative stabilization of the Syrian pound since August 2021, after it had lost over 70 percent of its value on the informal market since 2019, The failed to stop the increase of food prices; The failed to stop the failed to sto down from 2.8 million in 2020; it is one guarter of the pre-crisis average of 4.1 million tonnes, mainly due to insufficient and poorly distributed rainfall and high input costs.
-194 Another consecutive below-average rainfall forecast for the current 2021/22 rainy season, potentially exacerbated by the ongoing La Niña event, will compound the situation, and food prices are expected to further increase, pushing more Syrians into food insecurity.
-High feed prices and lack of access to pasture are also likely to result in extensive destocking. $^{195}$ Humanitarian access constraints are extreme, especially in those areas under opposition control in the northwest of the Syrian Arab Republic.
-196 Also, occasional localized outbreaks of violence, as in the southern province of Dar'a, can cause major disruptions to humanitarian operations.
-197 Overall, the number of food-insecure people is likely to increase beyond the 12.4 million people (almost 60 percent of the population) identified at the end of 2020.
-198, 199 In addition, 6.7 million people remain internally displaced.
+Price increases of essential items are eroding the purchasing power of Syrian households across the country.188 The relative stabilization of the Syrian pound since August 2021, after it had lost over 70 percent of its value on the informal market since 2019,189 has failed to stop the increase of food prices;190 these are mainly caused by higher costs for agricultural inputs,191 fuel shortages increasing transportation costs, supply chain bottlenecks and lack of hard currency to ensure sufficient imports.192 In October 2021, the national average price of the standard-reference food basket was the highest ever recorded - 128 percent higher than the same month in 2020.193 down from 2.8 million in 2020; it is one guarter of the pre-crisis average of 4.1 million tonnes, mainly due to insufficient and poorly distributed rainfall and high input costs.194 Another consecutive below-average rainfall forecast for the current 2021/22 rainy season, potentially exacerbated by the ongoing La Niña event, will compound the situation, and food prices are expected to further increase, pushing more Syrians into food insecurity.
+High feed prices and lack of access to pasture are also likely to result in extensive destocking.195 Humanitarian access constraints are extreme, especially in those areas under opposition control in the northwest of the Syrian Arab Republic.196 Also, occasional localized outbreaks of violence, as in the southern province of Dar'a, can cause major disruptions to humanitarian operations.197 Overall, the number of food-insecure people is likely to increase beyond the 12.4 million people (almost 60 percent of the population) identified at the end of 2020.^{198, 199} In addition, 6.7 million people remain internally displaced.